In this, and two follow-up blogs, we take a closer look at key facets of price elasticity.

 The Good about price elasticity is, we can use it to determine the optimal prices for revenue and profit***:

 In the profit optimum: Elasticity * Margin = -1

-In the next two blogs we will investigate the Bad (measurement) and the Ugly (multiple products and competition) of price elasticity.
+In the next blog we will investigate the Bad (measurement) and the Ugly (multiple products and competition) of price elasticity.

 * Precise definition: Ε = ∂Q/Q / ∂P/P.